maixnor/wu-quartz/content/semester 1/Integrals.md

 	- draw rectangle up to the function and as wide as the sub-interval
 	- repeat for every rectangle
 	- as the width of the sub-intervals get smaller the approximation gets more accurate, precise
-- #todo get illustration from slides
+- #wontfix get illustration from slides
 - getting smaller -> **infinitesimal** difference $\Delta x$
 - $\lim_{\Delta x \rightarrow \infty}$
 - $\int_a^b f(x) dx$ ... definite integral from $a$ to $b$ of $f(x)$